Vance Badawey

 Badawey was first elected to the city council of Port Colborne in 1994, serving until 1997, at which point he was elected mayor.
 He retired from mayoral office in 2003, but sought another term in 2006, serving until 2014.
-He was simultaneously elected as a councilor for the Regional Municipality of Niagara, and served on the Police Services Board.
+He was simultaneously elected as a councillor for the Regional Municipality of Niagara, and served on the Police Services Board.
 He currently resides in Port Colborne.

-On December 3, 2021, Vance Badawey was appointed Parliamentary Secretary to Canada's Minister of Indigenous Services.
+On August 23, 2023, Vance Badawey was appointed Parliamentary Secretary to Canada's Minister of Transport.

+He was unseated by Conservative Fred Davies in the 2025 Canadian federal election.